| Title: | Affinity Propagation Clustering |

 for the methods with signatures |

-the range of meaningful choices of the input preference p
+the range of meaningful choices of the input preference p.
+Then

 too far from the desired goal, bisection is applied.